interledgerjs/ilp/README.md

     }
   })
   console.log({ result })
-  await plugin1.disconnect()
+  await pluginOut.disconnect()
-  await plugin2.disconnect()
+  await pluginIn.disconnect()
 })()
 ```

-For a demo of how to route a chunked payment over a connector with a random exchange rate, run `node scripts/rouletteConnector.js` in one window, and `node scripts/rouletteSender.js` in another.
+For a demo of how to route a chunked payment over a connector with a random exchange rate, run `node scripts/rouletteReceiver.js` in one window, `node scripts/rouletteConnector.js` in another, and `node scripts/rouletteSender.js` in a third.

 ## [Simple Payment Setup Protocol Version 1 (SPSPv1)](https://github.com/interledger/rfcs/blob/master/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md)